brianm/orbit/README.md

-# Orbit
+# Orbit #

 Division of responsibility in deployment tool is between the agent, the coordinator, and the activity log.

-## Agent
+## Agent ##

-The agent performs the fine grained deployment action.
+The agent performs the fine grained deployment (or rollback) actions.
 This can be stopping an old docker container and starting a new one, using the Tomcat deployer, or stopping a service, updating an RPM, and starting the new service.

-## Coordinator
+## Coordinator ##

-The coordinator invokes agents to perform actions on service instances.
-It handles deployment workflows, notifies IRC channels, and reports on the status of things.
-All action flows through the coordinator.
+The coordinator invokes agents to do things.
+It maintains a tree of actions which it serializes into a scheduled sequence of fine grained commands to agents.
+It records what it plans to do, where it is, and what it has done in the Log.

-## Activity Log
+## Log ##

-The activity log keeps track of all the state involved in deployments.
-It maintains a traditional event log, as well as convenient denormalized views based on the event log.
+The log is a semi-transaction log of fine grained actions.
+It allows for rollback to a specific point in time, tag, etc. It is used by the coordinator to record actions and undos.